January- #22-#24 Black Stoneflies along the banks can be heavy at times, #28 black Midges in major pools

 First part of April- #18 Blue Quills Mid day with hatch and spinner fall later in the day as April moves ahead to join the BWO's

 Last part of April- #12 Quill Gordon.
-Super Hatch with reccomendation of soft hackle wet fishing during the hatch and and profound spinner falls after dark.
+Super Hatch with recommendations of soft hackle wet fishing during the hatch and profound spinner falls after dark.

 Grannom Caddis.
 Another Super Hatch with the combination of both Quill Gordon will provide the best soft hackle fishing of the year. outstanding mid-day fishing.

-First week of May- March Brown and supercede Quill Gordonby second week.
+First week of May- March Brown will supercede and Quill Gordon by second week.

 Gray Fox will appear one week later.
 Both Stenonema hatches at Elk Springs are good and outstanding on Slaty.
-Mid day fishing reccomended
+Mid day fishing recommended.

 Second week of May

-Baetis, Coffinflies, March Brown and Gray Fox will be adding to the excitment.
+Baetis, Coffinflies, March Brown and Gray Fox will be adding to the excitement.
 This is a fly fisherman's dream.